-San Diego Museums: Top 9 Spots for Local Culture, Inspiration
+San Diego Museums: Top 9 Spots for Local Culture and Inspiration

-Whether breaking from the beach or looking for a new attraction, the top San Diego museums provide hours of entertainment, education, and activities for all ages.
+Whether breaking from the beach or looking for a new attraction, the top San Diego museums provide hours of entertainment, education, and activities.
 The city houses dozens of top-rated museums, all featuring diverse exhibits and lots to do.
-With so many options visitors may have trouble deciding, so we picked the best.
-See which ones made the cut:
+With so many options, visitors may have trouble deciding so see which ones made the best-of list.

 San Diego Museums: 9 Places for Art, Culture and History